 Firearms are strictly prohibited in on-campus housing.

 Students and employees who wish to bring firearms or other weapons to campus even for a short duration of time must immediately register them with Campus Security and turn them over for storage, unless the weapon is one permitted to be lawfully kept in a parked vehicle as provided above.
 The University strongly encourages storing weapons with Campus Security, rather than in parked vehicles.

 Violation of this policy will result in a minimum $250 fine and disciplinary action.
-The Residence Hall Association also has imposed significant financial penalties for possession of these items in housing.
-Refer to “Concealed Weapons” in this section for further details.

 Consistent with Title 21 Oklahoma Statutes sections 1277(F) and 1290.22, it is prohibited for anyone to carry a concealed weapon on the University of Tulsa’s campus, except: under specified conditions as set out in University of Tulsa policy, if authorized by the University President (or their designee), or as required by law.